sumitmochahary/signup-page/README.md

 ## Project Structure

 ```
-├── index.html   # Main HTML file for the login page
+├── index.html   # Main HTML file for the sign-up page
-├── style.css    # CSS file for styling the login page
+├── style.css    # CSS file for styling the sign-up page
 ```

 ## How to Use